annakthrnlee/Mission_To_Mars/README.md

 - Scrape the data using the index.html to ensure the data was properly loaded into the database.
 - Update the Web app with all of the required materials and ensure that it displays accurately.
 - Customize the Web app to provide users with a clean and updated source.

+#### Add Bootstrap Components:
+- Changed the background of the website to "beige"
+- Change the header background color to "slategrey"